sftcd/openssl/esnistuff/haproxy.md

             ECH: success: outer SNI: 'example.com', inner SNI: 'foo.example.com'
             $

+[testhaproxy.sh](testhaproxy.sh) does pretty minimal logging in ``$HOME/code/openssl/esnistuff/haproxy/logs/haproxy.log`` but you need to add some stanzas to ``/etc/rsyslog.conf`` to get that.
+(Absent those, the test script will, for now, complain and exit.)

 ## Potential Frontend/Backend configurations

 There are a pile of variations possible, and they're hard to describe accurately